amandaghassaei/gpu-io/README.md

 ### Testing

-I'm using mocha + karma + chai + headless Chrome to test the components of this library, following the setup described in [Automated testing with Headless Chrome](https://developer.chrome.com/blog/headless-karma-mocha-chai/).
+I'm using mocha + karma + chai + headless Chrome to test the components of gpu-io, following the setup described in [Automated testing with Headless Chrome](https://developer.chrome.com/blog/headless-karma-mocha-chai/).
 Those tests are located in [tests/mocha/](https://github.com/amandaghassaei/gpu-io/blob/main/tests/mocha/).
 To run the automated tests, use:

 ```
 npm run test
 ```

-I've also included a few html pages (in the [tests/browser/](https://github.com/amandaghassaei/gpu-io/blob/main/tests/browser/) directory) for testing various functions of this library in a browser/hardware combo of your choice.
+I've also included a few html pages (in the [tests/browser/](https://github.com/amandaghassaei/gpu-io/blob/main/tests/browser/) directory) for testing various functions of gpu-io in a browser/hardware combo of your choice.
 An index of these tests is current hosted at [apps.amandaghassaei.com/gpu-io/tests/](http://apps.amandaghassaei.com/gpu-io/tests/).

 To run these tests locally: